alexnitta/woodshed/README.md

 This workflow breaks down when running a local dev server like `webpack-dev-server` to run the root application.
 You run into race conditions and intermittent crashes that are very hard to debug - not to mention terrible performance from all these running build processes.
 TypeScript has a feature called Project References which is intended to solve this problem for pure TypeScript projects with several interdependent packages.
 However, this isn't a solution when you need to use Webpack because you import stylesheets or images in your TypeScript.
 There is a Webpack loader for TypeScript called `ts-loader` which supports project references, but you still are stuck with the fact that each dependency package is bundled into a single JS file, which kills a lot of the benefit of hot module reloading in Webpack.

 To circumvent all these issues, this project uses a different approach.
 There is no `build` script set up for the dependency packages because we do not intend to publish them individually.
 They exist only to share code between our various top-level applications.
 Instead, we are using `babel-loader` in the top-level package to resolve the imports for each dependency.
 In the `web-cra` package, this is accomplished by using [react-app-rewired](https://github.com/timarney/react-app-rewired) and [customize-cra](https://github.com/arackaf/customize-cra) to override the Webpack configuration provided by [Create React App](https://github.com/facebook/create-react-app).
 In the `web-next` package, this is accomplished by using [next-transpile-modules](https://github.com/kutlugsahin/next-transpile-modules) in the NextJS config file.

+### How to know it's working

+You'll know that this particular way of transpiling TypeScript is working because you can do this:

+1. Start up the dev server for either `packages/web-cra` or `packages/web-next`:
+    - cd to `packages/web-cra` or `packages/web-next`
+    - run `yarn start`
+2. Make some changes in any package imported by the top-level package, i.e. in `packages/components` or `packages/utils`
+3. Notice that your changes are hot reloaded without any separate process watching for changes in the lower-level packages.

 ## Code conventions